-“The Sacred Heart of Oseira” is a photograph of a cloister from the Spanish monastery of Santa María la Real de Oseira.
-It was taken in 2007 by Paul Preece as part of his “Cloisters” series.
+“The Sacred Heart of Oseira” is a black and white photograph of a cloister from the Spanish monastery of Santa María la Real de Oseira.
+It was taken in 2007 by Paul Preece as part of his “Cloisters” photography exhibition.

-It’s an image of interest due to the accidental presence of divine symbols hidden in plain view.
-The term accidental is used in the sense that the symbols were not added to the image in post-production: the symbols are present on the original 5″x4″ black and white negative.
+It’s an image of interest due to the presence of divine symbols hidden in plain view.

 Can you find them?